 If fifty people comment about this design in the blog, I make FREE video instructions on making Santa and upload it to my YouTube channel.
 So please share this blog with your balloon friends, and make sure they leave a comment.
 This will push me to make a video.

-Like what you’ve read?
-Subscribe to our blog by adding your email address to the form on the right.
-Don’t be left behind.
+Subscribe to our blog by email by adding your email address to the form on the right.
 Keep up with current ideas, information, and fun stories!